jtamames/In-situ-metagenomics/README.md

 We use the High Sensitivity Assay.
 Find the full protocol [here](https://assets.thermofisher.com/TFS-Assets/BID/manuals/MAN0017210_Qubit_4_Assays_QR.pdf)

-As you need to load 400 ng on the nanopore flow cell, and you will put 10 &mu;l of DNA solution when preparing the library, you would need at least a concentration of 40 ng/&mu;l
+As you need to load 400 ng on the nanopore flow cell, and you will put 10 &mu;l of DNA solution when preparing the library, you would need a concentration of 40 ng/&mu;l, at least.